UK PM race: Rishi Sunak wins over voters in TV debate | Politics

 It came just hours after the Bank of England warned of a looming recession as it hiked interest rates.
 Truss insisted a recession is ''not inevitable'' and promised ''bold'' action compared with her rival’s caution.

 However, Sunak dismissed accusations that it is the tax burden which is causing the recession, saying: ''That's simply wrong.
 What's causing the recession is inflation.''
-PTI AK SCY SCY
+Both candidates received a heavy grilling on their various policy planks, including Brexit, immigration and support for the state-funded National Health Service (NHS).
+In a separate set of one-on-one grilling during the 90-minute programme, Sunak was questioned about his personal wealth and asked about his reportedly expensive suits and shoes.

+''I think the British people judge people by their character and by their actions and not by their bank account,'' he said, to applause.

+One audience member also asked if he believes he ''knifed Boris [Johnson] for your own interest''.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)